lmstewart88/python-actions-lab/README.md

 Note: Updating either the workflow file or Bicep file triggers the workflow.
 The workflow starts right after you commit the changes.

-## Check workflow and web app status
+## Check workflow and deployment status
 By viewing the status of our workflow we can identify success or failure and debug any issues should they occur.

 To do this select the Actions tab in your repository.